uccollabing/automate-cisco-ios-upgrade-in-bulk/README.md

 * Logs.txt

 ## Cisco IOS Upgrade in bulk for Cisco routers and Cisco Switches using Python script

-https://www.uccollabing.com/automate-cisco-router-and-switches-ios-upgrade-in-bulk-using-python/
+Follow the below URL link to see the script. https://www.uccollabing.com/automate-cisco-router-and-switches-ios-upgrade-in-bulk-using-python/

 ### To see the demo, see the following YouTube video.

-https://youtu.be/MX-42YVoXL0
+Follow the below YouTube URL link to see the demo. https://youtu.be/MX-42YVoXL0